jjhughes1969/shoes_inventory/README.md

 ### Usage of the Project

-You will first need to enter the name of the source data file.
-This needs to be inventory.txt.
-Note that this was not automatically populated so that program could test try-except error handling.
+The default datafile for this program is inventory.txt.
+You can either proceed with this default datafile or enter the details of a new source datafile.

 ![Screenshot 2023-02-03 at 14 06 57](https://user-images.githubusercontent.com/124285490/216623631-fa335dba-ba9d-46e8-8d80-1fea6ef4a76f.png)